savoirfairelinux/colorlogging/README.md

 ## Usage

-This module has a single class, ColorFormatter.
+colorlogging has a single class, ColorFormatter.

 ```
 import logging